casetagram/casetagram-ios-sdk/README.md

 	#import <CasetagramSDK/CasetagramSDK.h>
 	```

-2. Configure with your client id and client secret, also specify your redirect URI if you are going to share your client id with your web application.
+2. Configure your client id and client secret.
+You will also need to specify the redirect URI as well if you are going to share your client id with your Web application.
 Otherwise just use `myapp://redirect` as follows:

 	```
 	[CTGManager setClientID:@"MyAppClientIDxxxxxxx"];